visidata/deb-vd/README.md

 # VisiData Debian Repository

+## NOTE The devotees.gpg.key in this repository has been updated!
+Please add the new key.

 deb-vd is a [Debian repository](https://wiki.debian.org/DebianRepository) for more convenient installation and updating of [VisiData](https://github.com/saulpw/visidata) on Linux distributions.

 This repository contains VisiData v1.5.2.